Choosing the Right Social Media Platform for Your Business

 Twitter is an excellent platform to build awareness for your brand.
 Twitter utilizes the hashtag, which organizes conversations around a word or phrase.
 By searching hashtags, you can learn what people are talking about so you can craft your tweets to take part in popular conversations.
 Why would you do this?
 Because Twitter can offer insight into what topics are trending, Twitter is often used by news outlets to find stories.
 Since Twitter is often used to provide real time updates to an audience, many brands combine Twitter with offline engagement, such as events.

-Pinterest is used for “scrapbooking” or, in other words, saving content by “pinning” photos to a virtual bulletin board.
+Pinterest is used for “scrapbooking” or, in other words, saving content by “pinning” photos or videos to a virtual bulletin board.
 Female users dominate the Pinterest demographic.
 Some of the most common pins are recipes, style ideas, striking photographs, and DIY crafts.
 Since Pinterest is a visual-based platform, you’ll need strong graphics to engage users.
 Successful business use of Pinterest has been linked to strong retail sales.

 LinkedIn has the distinction of being the most utilized platform for older audiences.
 It boasts the largest users among ages 30-49.
 LinkedIn is also unique because it has a narrow focus.
 People use LinkedIn to search for jobs and to network professionally.
 As a result, the platform is useful for B2B lead generation, general networking, as well as recruiting employees.

 Instagram is one of the fastest-growing platforms, especially among a young audience.
-Like Pinterest, Instagram relies on photos for conversation.
+Like Pinterest, Instagram relies on photos or videos for conversation.
 As a result, this platform works really well for visual-based businesses, like art, food, retail, and beauty.
 Because it’s a growing platform, there’s less noise than Facebook.
 This means the platform is useful for generating leads because your reach is wider.